suxuekun/libpyiotcloud/_setup_devguide/README.md

 		   // polarity is an index of the value in the list of polarities
 		   //     ft900_gpio.h
 		   //     direction == "Output"
-		   //       ["Positive", "Negative"]
+		   //       ["Negative", "Positive"]
 		   // polarity is optional and is valid only when direction points to Output
-		   // width is optional and is valid only when direction points to Output and mode points to Pulse
+		   // width is optional and is valid only when direction points to Output and mode points to Pulse (width (ms) should be > 0)
-		   // mark is optional and is valid only when direction points to Output and mode points to Clock
+		   // mark is optional and is valid only when direction points to Output and mode points to Clock (mark (ms) should be > 0)
-		   // space is optional and is valid only when direction points to Output and mode points to Clock
+		   // space is optional and is valid only when direction points to Output and mode points to Clock (space (ms) should be > 0)
+		   // count is optional and is valid only when direction points to Output and mode points to Clock (count should be > 0)

 		C. SET GPIO PROPERTIES
 		-  Receive: